KobeW50/ReVanced-Documentation/guides/yt-troubleshooting.md

 ####**5.
 Videos stop and buffer (at no specific point)**

-If your issue is not issue **#4** above, patch a new YouTube ReVanced Extended APK and include the `Protobuf Spoof` patch.
-Then after it is installed, navigate to Settings > ReVanced Extended > Miscellaneous > Enable protobuf spoof, **On**.
+If your issue is not issue **#4** above, patch a new YouTube ReVanced Extended APK.
+After it is installed, navigate to Settings > ReVanced Extended > Miscellaneous > Enable protobuf spoof, **On**.
 Press "Restart".
 It should now work.

 Alternatively, there are 2 other workarounds for this issue.